Distributed Multi-User Secret Sharing: Introduction

 \section{Introduction}

-Secret sharing, introduced by Shamir \cite{shamir1979share} and Blakely \cite{blakley1979safeguarding}, is central in many cryptographic systems.
-They have found applications in cryptography and secure distributed computing such as secure interactive computations \cite{ben1988completeness,chaum1988multiparty,beaver1991foundations,canetti2000security,cramer2000general}, secure storage \cite{garay2000secure,ateniese2006improved,kumar2012publicly}, generalized oblivious transfer \cite{shankar2008alternative,tassa2011generalized}, and threshold cryptography \cite{desmedt1992shared,desmedt1993threshold,shoup2000practical}.
+\IEEEPARstart{S}{ecret} sharing, introduced by Shamir \cite{shamir1979share} and Blakely \cite{blakley1979safeguarding}, is central in many cryptographic systems.
+It has found applications in cryptography and secure distributed computing including secure interactive computations \cite{ben1988completeness,chaum1988multiparty,beaver1991foundations,canetti2000security,cramer2000general}, secure storage \cite{garay2000secure,ateniese2006improved,kumar2012publicly}, generalized oblivious transfer \cite{shankar2008alternative,tassa2011generalized}, threshold cryptography \cite{desmedt1992shared,desmedt1993threshold,shoup2000practical}, and secure matrix multiplication \cite{aliasgari2020private,aliasgari2019distributed}.
 A secret-sharing scheme involves a dealer, who has a secret, a set of users, and a collection $A$ of subsets of users, which is called the access structure.
-A secret-sharing scheme for the access structure $A$ is a scheme for distributing the secret by the dealer among the users while guaranteeing (1) secret recovery: any subset in the access structure $A$ can recover the secret from its shares, and (2) collusion resistance: for any subset not in $A$, the aggregate data of users in that subset reveals no information about the secret.
+A secret-sharing scheme for the access structure $A$ is a scheme for distributing the secret by the dealer among the users while guaranteeing the following.
+1) Secret recovery: any subset in the access structure $A$ can recover the secret from its shares; 2) Collusion resistance: for any subset not in $A$, the aggregate data of users in that subset reveals no information about the secret.

 Most cryptographic protocols involving secret sharing assume that the central user, called the dealer, has a direct reliable and secure communication channel to all the users.
 In such settings, it is assumed that once the dealer computes the shares of secret, they are readily available to the users.
 In many scenarios, however, the dealer and users are nodes of a large network.
 In general, the communication between the dealer node and users can be through several relay nodes, as in a relay network or through intermediate network nodes, as in a network coding scenario.
-Alternatively, in a distributed storage scenario, the dealer can be thought as a master node controlling a certain set of servers or storage nodes, while each user has access to a certain subset of servers.
+Alternatively, in a distributed storage scenario, the dealer can be thought of as a master node controlling a certain set of servers or storage nodes, while each user has access to a certain subset of servers.